-You can already picture it – it’s Christmas Eve and the kids are up 2 hours past their bedtime and running wild.
-You burnt the Christmas ham, the kitchen is a mess, you still have presents to wrap and you’re not even sure if you remembered to get your husband a gift.
-Uncle Rick had too much eggnog, Grandpa is telling war stories again and your mother-in-law is giving unsolicited advice about your cooking skills.
+You can already picture it: it’s Christmas Eve and the kids are up 2 hours past their bedtime and running wild.
+You burnt the Christmas ham and the kitchen is a mess.
+There are still presents to wrap and you’re not even sure if you remembered to get your husband a gift.
+Uncle Rick had too much eggnog, Grandpa is telling war stories (again) and your mother-in-law is giving unsolicited advice about your cooking skills.
 It’s enough to make anyone want to crawl under the covers for the next three months.
-Before you decide going into hibernation is a better alternative than spending the holidays with extended family, check out these easy tips to beat holiday stress before it starts:
+Going into hibernation is sounding better by the minute!
+Before taking such a drastic measure, check out these easy tips to beat holiday stress before it starts:

 Tips to Beat Holiday Stress

-- Express appreciation.
 “Hey, thank you being patient with Uncle Rick.
-I know he’s not your favorite person so I really appreciate your effort,” can go a long way to soothe holiday burnout and encourage positive feelings and interactions.
+I know he’s not your favorite person; I really appreciate your effort,” can go a long way to soothe holiday burnout and encourage positive feelings and interactions.

-- Ask for help.
 Do it with mindfulness.
-Make sure you aren’t just barking orders but instead are reaching out to your partner and clearly letting them know ways you could use some support.
+Make sure you aren’t just barking orders.
+Instead, reach out to your partner.
+Clearly let them know how you could use some support.

-- Pick your battles.
 Maybe you can’t stand another one of your father-in-law’s jokes or maybe the way your in-law’s house smells just gets on your nerves.
-Everyone seems to have that one family member who can be difficult to be around or that one event they really dislike attending but unless it’s a big issue, let it slide.
+Everyone seems to have that one family member who can be difficult to be around.
+Maybe there’s an annual dreaded event…but it would be a bigger issue to avoid.
 It’s the holidays after all!
 Putting that added pressure on your partner or putting them in the middle is not worth it.
-If you know it’s coming and you know it’s going to be an issue, have that conversation before the heat of the moment.
-See step 1.d. above.
+If you know it’s coming and you know it’s going to be an issue, have that conversation in advance.

 It’s no secret the holidays can be hectic.
-Staying connected with your partner when you’re preparing a huge Thanksgiving meal and your husband is watching football or your wife is shopping and you’re watching the kids again can be hard to do.
 Pay attention to how you’re feeling and include your partner by letting them know.
-Utilize their support and make it through the holidays a stronger couple and a happier you!
+Utilize their support and make it through the holidays as stronger couple and a happier you!

 Don’t forget to check out our upcoming blogs in this series on beating holiday stress – thoughtful gift ideas and close-to-home getaways to help you reconnect after the holidays!